 Do not create machine-type-named directories for IBM ServeRAID updates.
-These update files are not machine-type specific even though you search for them using a server machine type.
+Use the appropriate ServeRAID directory for the update files.
+The update files are not machine-type specific even though you search for them using a server machine type.

-- 3. In a system running Windows, insert the IBM ServeRAID CD in the CD or DVD drive. - 4.
-Navigate to the CD and open the \diskette\scsi directory of the IBM ServeRAID CD.
-The update files are diskette format image files and are named biosfwnumber.img, where number is an integer equal to or greater than 1. - 5.
-Complete the following steps to extract the BIOS and firmware updates from the image files: - a. a.
-Insert a diskette into the diskette drive of your local system.
+- 3. In a system running Windows, insert the IBM ServeRAID support CD in the CD drive. - 4.
+Navigate to the CD and open the diskette directory of the IBM ServeRAID support CD.
+The update files are diskette format image files that have a file type of IMG. - 5.
+Complete the following steps to extract the BIOS and firmware updates from the image files: - a.
+Insert a diskette into the diskette drive of your local system. - b.
+Extract the first IMG file to the diskette.
+You can do this using loaddskf, which is shipped with the Scripting Toolkit in the sgdeploy\sgtk\utils directory or the image utility of your choice.